InfiniteRasa/Rasa.NET/docs/setup.md

 You should be ready to compile Rasa.NET and run the servers.

 - Launch Visual Studio and open the `Rasa.NET.sln` file in the code repository
-- If you have to overwrite the default connection strings from the appsettings.json, see "Custom configuration" down below
+- If you have to overwrite the default database connection parameters, see "Custom configuration" and "Database configuration" down below
 - Build the solution
 - Run the `Rasa.Auth` project via `Debug > Start without Debugging`
 - Run the `Rasa.Game` project via `Debug > Start Debugging`